 (E) Reference can be highlighted and Notes can be taken and accessed later without any effort by the user.

 (F) Share your favorite Bible verses on Twitter and Facebook.
 (This is a very common feature however.)

-2. What’s bad about this app?
+2. What’s bad about the ESV Bible app?

 (A) Most Bible Reader apps I have used in the past had a night mode, which I found useful when I wanted to read the Bible under low light conditions.
 The ESV Bible app lacks this essential feature.